Tsu-HaoLiu/Tsu-HaoLiu/README.md

 I'm a software developer and have a passion for learning, solving problems and working with code.

 I mainly work with HTML, CSS, Javascript and Python.
-I also like to tinker with low-level programming.
+I also like to tinker with low-level programming on the side.

 ##